akaAditya/Bulb-On-Off/README.md

 # Bulb-On-Off
-To check the functionality of button with a very small project.
+To check the functionality of button with a click.